dylanmc/CryptoBook/src/4_FilesAndCiphers.md

 If that's proving difficult, ask a partner or look up _command line navigating files_ for the operating system you're running on.

+Let's see our encrypted string:

 `Main> ` **`:set ascii=on`**
 `Main> ` **`encrypt 4 "using files now"`**
 `"jlvqx yvszl qph"`

+Hooray!
+You'll never have to type the Caesar Cipher again.

+## Implementing our next cipher: Viginere